-Financing: General Fund and CDBG (if available)
+Agency: City of Arvin CDD

-Time Frame:Hire a full-time Code Enforcement officer in 2017 and continue the program to 2023 (if CDBG funds are available)
+- Financing: General Fund and CDBG (if available).
+If the City is not awarded CDBG funds this year (2016/2017), the City will apply for these funds next year and each following year.
+In addition, the City will seek other funding sources to support this housing program. - Time Frame: Hire a full-time Code Enforcement officer in 2018 and continue the program to 2023 (if CDBG funds are available)

-5. Residential Rental Unit Inspection and Maintenance Program
+6. Residential Rental Unit Inspection and Maintenance Program